 The benefits of having WWW before your domain is a technical advantage involving your DNS (Domain Name System) that may restrict cookies and translate domain names to IP address.

-Like I have said before I can work my way around a computer but I never grew up super techy.
-Feel free to google a more in-depth version of what technological advantages a WWW has to offer and vice versa.
+Like I have said before, I can work my way around a computer, but I never grew up super techy.
+Having a basic understanding of these terms can help you feel less confused and more empowered to learn more.
+In fact, this is just the beginning.
+Once you understand the basics, learn more about what technological advantages a WWW offers and vice versa.

 What is the purpose of the TLD or extension?